Fugushiva/Fugushiva/README.md

-- 👋 Hi, I’m Jérôme
+- 👋 Hi, i'm jerome, and i am 31 years old. i'm currently study web developpement.

-- 👀 I’m interested in ...
+- 👀 I’m interested in dev in general but mostly web developpement front & back-end

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript / CSS / HTML and i really like it !

-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on different project to have more and more experience

-- 📫 How to reach me ...
+- 📫 You can reach me on discord : Holy_Owl#6414

-👀 I’m interested in dev in general but mostly web developpement

-🌱 I’m currently learning Javascript / CSS / HTML

 💞️ I’m looking to collaborate on website to pratice